w3c/wai-wcag-em/procedure.md

 <strong id="req3b">Methodology Requirement 3.b:</strong> Select a random sample, and include them for auditing.

 A randomly selected sample acts as an indicator to verify that the structured sample selected through the previous steps is sufficiently representative of the content provided on the website.
-Confidence in the overall evaluation outcome increases when the evaluation results from both selection approaches correlate.
+This is an important step to improve the confidence in the overall evaluation outcome  when the evaluation results from both selection approaches correlate.

 The number of samples to randomly select is **10% of the structured sample** selected through the previous steps.
 For example, if the structured sample selected for a digital product resulted in 80 samples, then the random sample size is 8 samples.
 (Note: The size of the structured sample is different than the size of the digital product.)